strimzi/strimzi-kafka-oauth/README.md

 The OAuth metrics ignores the Kafka `metric.reporters` option in order to prevent automatically instantiating double instances of reporters.
 Most reporters may expect that they are singleton object and may not function properly in multiple copies.
 Instead, there is `strimzi.oauth.metric.reporters` option where the reporters that support multiple copies can be specified for the purpose of metrics integration:
-- `strimzi.oauth.metric.reporters` (e.g.: "org.apache.kafka.common.metrics.JmxReporter", use ',' as a separator to enable multiple reporters)
+- `strimzi.oauth.metric.reporters` (e.g.: "org.apache.kafka.common.metrics.JmxReporter,org.some.package.SomeMetricReporter", use ',' as a separator to enable multiple reporters.)

+If this configuration option is not set and OAuth metrics is enabled for some component, then a new instance of `org.apache.kafka.common.metrics.JmxReporter` will automatically be instantiated to provide JMX integration for OAuth metrics.
+However, if `strimzi.oauth.metric.reporters` is set, then only the reporters specified in the list will be instantiated and integrated.
+Setting the option to an empty string will result in no reporters instantiated.

-The configuration option `strimzi.oauth.metric.reporters` has to be configured as an env variable or a system property.
-Using it on the Kafka broker inside `server.properties` does not work reliably due to multiple pluggability mechanisms that can be used (authorizer, authentication callback handler, client).
+The configuration option `strimzi.oauth.metric.reporters` on the Kafka broker has to be configured as an env variable or a system property.
+Using it on the Kafka broker inside `server.properties` does not work reliably due to multiple pluggability mechanisms that can be used (authorizer, authentication callback handler, inter-broker client).
 Some of these mechanisms get the `server.properties` filtered so only configuration recognised by Kafka makes it through.
 However, this is a global OAuth Metrics configuration, and it is initialized on first use by any of the components, using the configuration provided to that component.
 Specifically, the inter-broker client using OAUTHBEARER might be the first to trigger OAuth Metrics initialisation on the broker, and does not see this config option.